-Form 1099-INT has several boxes, and perhaps the one most familiar to taxpayers is Box 1.
-This is the box that is used to report most forms of interest, such as that paid by a bank to its customers.
+Form 1099-INT has several boxes.
+The one most taxpayers are familiar with is box 1.
+This box is used to report most forms of interest, such as that paid by a bank to its customers.

-As with all tax forms, the IRS has specific rules and deadlines for the preparation and filing of Form 1099-INT.
+As with all tax forms, the IRS has specific rules and deadlines for preparing and filing Form 1099-INT.

 How To File Form 1099-INT

-You must also determine whether a Form 1099-INT is required to be filed for each recipient you paid interest during the year based on the kind of recipient they are as well as how much interest you paid to them.
+You must also determine whether a Form 1099-INT is required to be filed for each recipient you paid interest during the year.
+This is based on the kind of recipient they are, as well as how much interest you paid to them.